greenplum-db/gpbackup-s3-plugin/README.md

 The AWS region.

-Note: This parameter will is be ignored if `endpoint` is specified.
+Note: This parameter will be ignored if `endpoint` is specified.

 **endpoint:**